Keyang/notebox/README.md

 under command line.
 It has following features:

 * Completely Offline.
-* Any data acceptable including binary or files
+* Any data type is acceptable including binary or files
-* Password protection: AES256 encryption
+* Optional password protection: AES256 encryption
 * No overhead.
 Just drop in notes
 * pipe in and pipe out
 * Note search / full text search / tag based search